timohubois/components-overview-flynt/readme.txt

 3. Activate the plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==
+= 2.1.1 =
+* Fix escaping in RenderAdminPage.php to use esc_attr for HTML attributes
+* Streamline search query handling for improved readability

 = 2.1.0 =
 * Add search results subtitle to enhance user experience
 * Improve search and pagination logic for layouts, preserving postType filter